Category Archives: Personal Brand

 • Attractiveness.

-Michael Reilly - Pre-Post 2Raters assigned higher scores for likeability, social skills, attractiveness, and femininity to the images following plastic surgery compared with pre-surgery image ratings.
+Michael Reilly - Pre-Post 2Raters assigned higher scores for likeability, social skills, and attractiveness to the images following plastic surgery compared with pre-surgery image ratings.

 Christopher P. Said